 Do music lessons make you smarter?
 This question is misleading.
 It is easier to address this question by rephrasing it.
 Do music lessons improve cognition?
 The answer is a resounding yes!
 To elaborate, there are four basic parts of cognition.
 They are: attention, memory, perception, and cognitive flexibly.
 Music lessons improve each one of these parts.
-The finding that "elementary school students in higher quality music education programs demonstrate a 20% improvement in standardized tests of English and math" provides an excellent illustration of this enhancement.
-This represents a powerful endorsement for music education.
+Is has been shown that "elementary school students in higher quality music education programs demonstrate a 20% improvement in standardized tests of English and math".
+This provides an excellent illustration of this enhancement.
+It also represents a powerful endorsement for music education.

+To explore this in more detail, research provides us insight into this question.
 "Neuroscientists have demonstrated that learning to play a musical instrument or singing leads to changes in a child's brain.
 These changes make it more likely that they will reach their full cognitive and academic potential."
 With this in mind, it is important to consider the following facts.
-Firstly, passively listening to music will not work, this requires active engagement in music making.
-Secondly, these benefits occur at any age, however, the younger the start the greater the effect.
+Firstly, passively listening to music will not work.
+This requires active engagement in music making.
+Secondly, these benefits occur at any age.
+However, the younger the start the greater the effect.
 Moreover, it is interesting to note that a rather high percentage of professionals, such as medical doctors and lawyers, play a musical instrument.
 Perhaps their enhanced abilities acquired by learning a musical instrument have helped professional development?

+As an illustration, the follow quotations provide us with a prime example.
 "The theory of relativity occurred to me by intuition, and music is the driving force behind this intuition.
 My parents had me study violin from the time I was six.
-My new discovery is the result of musical perception" - Albert Einstein
+My new discovery is the result of musical perception." - Albert Einstein

 Music Lessons and the Brain

-The three quotes I have highlighted above are from an article titled The Benefits of Music Education published by the Royal Conservatory of Music.
-As a point of interest, the RCM operates an on-site neuroscience laboratory and conducts research on the topics related to music lessons and the brain.
-Dr. Sean Hutchins, who is a neuroscientist and the Director of Research at this facility, has prepared this article containing a wealth of information.
+In conclusion, the three quotes I have highlighted above are from an article titled The Benefits of Music Education.
+This article was published by the Royal Conservatory of Music.
+As a point of interest, the RCM operates an on-site neuroscience laboratory.
+This laboratory is dedicated to conducting research on the topics related to music lessons and the brain.
+Dr. Sean Hutchins, is a neuroscientist and the Director of Research at this facility.
+He has prepared this article containing a wealth of information.
 This includes an extensive list of references for related reading.